 The login screen can be accessed by pressing the login button from the top of the home screen.
 The login screen is used to elevate the user access level above basic and displays the current access level at the bottom of the screen.
-See Fig. 61 for login screen layout.
+See Fig. 69 for login screen layout.
+NOTE: The login screen also displays the current software version (App Version) and the control and SDK library versions.